Athletic Trainer Information

 Lancaster Mennonite High School has the privilege of partnering with CPRS Physical Therapy to provide Cal Napolitano as the athletic trainer.
 As the athletic trainer, Cal is available to work with any athlete who encounters a PIAA sports injury at practices or games.

-Athletic trainers are health care professionals who collaborate with physicians to optimize activity and participation for all stages of life and ages.
-Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute and chronic medical condition involving impairment, functional limitations, and disabilities.
+Athletic trainers are “health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.[i]”

 Every LMS athlete must complete a Physical Packet.
 Each student athlete will need to complete and turn in every form in the physical packet on the deadline set by school administration.
 The deadline is usually one week before the start of the sport season.